selected items only

 You don’t need a classroom or even a lot of space to get children moving with maths.
 With a few simple tools and a playful attitude, everyday environments gardens, living rooms, or playgrounds become rich learning spaces.

 - Step-a-Trails: These bright, textured stepping stones are perfect for number sequencing and balance play.
 Arrange them in a number line and have children walk, hop, or tiptoe along while counting forward and backward.
-To extend the game, hide a few numbers and encourage children to fill in the missing ones as they move.
-This physical number line strengthens understanding of order, one-to-one correspondence, and early addition and subtraction.
+This physical number line strengthens one-to-one correspondence.

 - Bean Bags: One of the most versatile learning tools, bean bags can be tossed, balanced, or hidden for countless counting games.
-Try a “bean bag toss” where children aim for numbered buckets or hoops, counting their throws as they go.
-Indoors or outdoors, bean bags make counting tangible—and active
+Try a “bean bag toss” where children aim for numbered buckets, making counting tangible and active.

 Learning Together: Indoor and Outdoor Games

-For example, line up a set of numbered Step-a-Trails and call out “Hop to number five!” or “Can you walk backward from ten to one?”
+For example, line up a set of numbered Step-a-Trails and call out “Hop to number five!”
 Children listen, move, and count all in one joyful burst of activity.
+On rainy days, create a numbered obstacle course with cushions to keep the learning going indoors.

 Building Confidence Through Play

-When children move, they’re not just learning maths they’re learning about themselves.
+When children move, they’re not just learning maths; they’re learning about themselves.
 Balancing, jumping, and catching build body awareness, coordination, and perseverance.
-These physical skills link directly to emotional growth, giving children the confidence to take on challenges both in play and in the classroom.
+These physical skills link directly to social and emotional growth, giving children the confidence to take on challenges both in play and in the classroom.

 Keep Playing, Keep Counting